Here on this website is where tables of linen postcards from Route 66 states are compiled.

 Other large companies like Tichnor, Colourpicture, MWM (Midwest Map), and Nationwide made many postcards too.
 The very best of these postcards reached Curt Teich postcards for quality I think.
 But many postcards seem to be mediocre in color quality and alignment.
 Some manufacturers like Kropp seemed to not take full advantage of the potential of the linen postcard process and turned out faded or drab images.
 (McGarr distributed a number of Kropp postcards and they are unremarkable as well but the McGarr postcards manufactured by others are often very nice.)
 I have never heard of an absolute technique to date a postcard from any manufacturer other than Curteich solely from the publisher's number printed on the postcard.

 Thanks also go to Steve Rider and Mike Ward who meticulously compared the content of these web pages with their fine collections and pointed out a large number of other postcards to be included either as new or as alternate variations.
 I would also like to thank a couple of other Route 66 collectors who have taken the time to review these web pages and submit information on other postcards that I had never seen or heard of.
-We know that this web site is not complete yet and I would like to invite anyone with additional linen Route 66 postcards to provide me with the appropriate information.
+We know that this website is not complete so I would like to invite anyone with additional linen Route 66 postcards to provide me with the appropriate information.
 We are sure that there are some!
 You can contact me and let me know what you have.
-This web site was launched in the Spring of 2008 and I expect more discoveries out there of other linen postcards.
+This website was originally launched in the Spring of 2008 and I expect more discoveries out there of other linen postcards.